 Below are some of the charities we have supported.
-Click on a graphic for more information about each one
+Click on the link for more information about each.

-Happy to enter into the festive spirit we've joined in with the 'make the world better with a sweater', Christmas Jumper Day, Save the Children fundraiser this year.
-Our people have enthusiastically embraced the opportunity to show some good wool and sponsor close colleagues to wear a range of extremely colourful Christmas woollies by the hour.
+Happy to enter into the festive spirit we joined in with the 'make the world better with a sweater', Christmas Jumper Day, Our people enthusiastically embraced the opportunity to show some good wool and sponsor close colleagues to wear a range of extremely colourful Christmas woollies.

 The unit provides intensive care, high dependency care and special care to newborn babies who are born 30 weeks gestation and above.